 Apostolic Guidance for Gentiles and Messianic Judaism

-Imagine Discovering a Lost Book of the New Testament
+Imagine Discovering a Lost Book from the New Testament Era

 In 1880, something like that happened when the Didache was discovered inside an ancient codex in a monastery library in Istanbul.
 The Didache is a manual of practical living instructions intended for the early disciples of Yeshua.
 Written by the early Jewish believers in Yeshua, it contains teaching that claims to have its origin with the apostles and represents a time when Yeshua faith was still firmly rooted within Judaism.